Man pointing at laptop

 Perhaps the most immediate and tangible benefit of an interest rate cut is the potential for lower borrowing costs.

-New loans are getting cheaper, with increased competition among lenders—particularly non-bank lenders—driving rates down in recent weeks.
+New loans became cheaper, with increased competition among lenders—particularly non-bank lenders—driving rates down.

-For small businesses, this shift doesn't just mean access to funding at a lower cost.
-It means better cash flow, reduced pressure on working capital, and more opportunities to pursue growth without overstretching resources.
+For small businesses, this shift meant better cash flow, reduced pressure on working capital, and more opportunities to pursue growth without overstretching resources.

 {{first-banner}}